Cage the Elephant: Thank You, Happy Birthday (2011–2012)

-The band's second album, Thank You, Happy Birthday, was released in January 2011.
+Thank You, Happy Birthday, was officially released in January 2011.
 The album sold 39,000 copies during its first week in the U.S., debuting at Number 2 on the Billboard 200, losing to the band Cake's Showroom of Compassion.
-The album received positive reception from most critics.
+The album received positive reception from most critics, with Alternative Press calling it "an alarmingly good album".
+The song "Shake Me Down" dominated the alternative charts stating at the number one position for 6 weeks while also reaching number 78 on the Billboard hot 100.
+It was also the band's first song to top the Canada Rock Billboard and as of 2025 the band's only song to reach number 1 on the Hot Rock and Alternative songs chart.
+The album has since been certified gold.